 Just a stone’s throw from Swansea by car, it is the perfect place to blow away the cobwebs.
 There are a full 19 miles along which you can walk the breath-taking Heritage Coast, from Mumbles towards Rhossili Bay, and take in highlights of the Wales Coast Path.
 Remember to chow down on a traditional Welsh breakfast, complete with local seaweed delicacy laver bread, beforehand – it will put hairs on your chest and prime you for a bracing stroll!

-After all that sea air and a good blast of natural, cultural and historical wonders, you will be ready to cosy-up in your Gower Peninsula cottage.
+After all that sea air and a good blast of natural, cultural and historical wonders, you’ll be ready to cosy-up in your Gower holiday cottage.